02 Mar Standard Initial Margin Method (SIMM) Rules Are Final

 MH Derivative Solutions, LLC offers clients a unique program that includes real-time examples and a blended learning process, which keeps participants interested while explaining the overarching changes of Dodd-Frank.
 Having grown up in the derivatives market, McCabe has seen the business grow, stumble and change.
-Having worked on both buy side and sell side, she understands their respective operations.
-This depth of experience means she knows the function of every silo along the derivatives value chain.
+Having worked on both buy-side and sell-side, she understands their respective operations.
+This depth of experience means she knows every function along the derivatives value chain.

 GOALS OF DERIVATIVES INTEGRATED TRAINING

 The goal of Integrated (Cross) Training is that each silo has a greater understanding of the entire value chain.
 Particularly since the derivatives value chain has changed completely since 2010, Integrated Training is essential for smooth operations throughout the value chain.
 The organization is still structured in silos and their reporting lines remain unchanged.